Indokalpa/devTinder/README.md

 # Database, Schema & Model
 - First make the DB connection, then do app.listen()
 - model is like a class, we create instances of this model.
+- An instance of a model is called a document.

 # Javascript Object vs JSON(Javascript Object Notation)